How Many Deer Are Killed Each Year – A Heart-Breaking Situation for These Beautiful Creatures

 In 2020, hunting license applications increased by 5% over the previous year, which means 500,000 more whitetails went home in body bags.
 This number also raised the antlerless deer harvest above the buck harvest.
 Hunters reported seeing more mature bucks.

-Here is a graphical representation of Oklahoma whitetail harvest from 1999-2020.
+Here is a graphical representation of the Oklahoma whitetail harvest from 1999 to 2020.

-This was followed by Michigan with a harvest of 412,175 bucks.
+This was followed by Pennsylvania with a harvest of 175,280 bucks.
 It is worth noting that the number of bucks harvested varies from state to state and is affected by factors such as population size, hunting regulations, and environmental conditions.

-Alabama Has the Highest Buck Harvest, With a 27,000 Increase Over the Previous Season (Deer Report)
+Florida has the Highest Buck Harvest, with a 35% Increase Over the Previous Season (Deer Report)

-Alabama had the most significant increase of any state; hunters killed slightly more bucks than 27,000.
+Florida had the most significant increase of any state; hunters killed slightly more bucks than usual.
 No doubt, hunting conservationists hope to balance the wildlife population and cull healthy and sick deer.

 A Few More Interesting Deer Statistics

-The Largest Deer Species, Moose and Elk, Weigh up to 1300 and 1600 Pounds, Respectively, and the Average Deer Weighs Between 100 to 140 Pounds (ADFG.gov, USDA, TN.gov)
+The Largest Deer Species, Moose and Elk, Weigh up to 1,300 and 1,100 Pounds, Respectively, and the Average Deer Weighs Between 155 and 203 Pounds (ESF, Biology Insights)

 Moose and elk are formidable and majestic creatures.
 The largest male moose was killed in 1897 and stood at 7.6 feet at the shoulders.

-The Average Lifespan of White-Tailed Is 4.5 Years (Grand View Outdoors)
+The Average Lifespan of a white-tailed is 4.5 Years (Grand View Outdoors)

 The life of a wild white-tailed deer is fraught with danger from hunters, predators, cars, and trains.
 In captivity, a deer’s life ranges from 6 to 14 years, with some notable exceptions.